Ypnose/wswsh/README.md

 Create a directory including the following files:

-	includes (contains layout)
+	includes/layout
 	wswsh
 	wswsh.conf.default

 You'll need a config file.
-Rename the file `wswsh.conf.default` to `wswsh.conf`.
+Copy the file `wswsh.conf.default` to `wswsh.conf`.
 Edit it according to your needs.
 The comments explain almost everything.